nextcloud/collectives/docs/content/usage/_index.md

 Follow the "manage members" link that you find in the action menu inside the collectives list on the left to manage members.

-If your nextcloud instance is configured to allow groups in circles you can even add entire groups to your collectives.
+If your Nextcloud instance is configured to allow groups in circles you can even add entire groups to your collectives.

 ## Also good to know